tradeflow-ai/mobile/_docs/project-overview.md

     *   Build the user onboarding flow for setting preferences.
 2.  **CORE: Build the Agentic Loop & Backend**
     *   Implement the `Dispatch Strategist`, `Route Optimizer`, and `Inventory & Prep Specialist` agents in LangGraph using GPT-4o.
-    *   Build and deploy the self-hosted VROOM/OSRM routing engine using **Docker containerization**.
+    *   Develop AI-powered spatial reasoning for route optimization using coordinate analysis and GPT-4o intelligence.
-    *   Integrate the routing engine as a tool for the `Route Optimizer` agent.
+    *   Integrate coordinate formatting tools for the `Route Optimizer` agent to enable spatial reasoning.
     *   Develop the core UI components for visualizing the outputs of each agent and handling the HITL approval steps (drag-and-drop list, view-only map, and checklist).
 3.  **POLISH: Integration & Documentation**
     *   Refine the UI/UX into a polished, intuitive experience.